Management guru Dr. Peter Drucker said:

-The List of the Best KPIs for Professional Service Firms
+The List of the Best Key Performance Indicators for Professional Service Firms

 1. Time Utilization

 A service company sells the work hours of its billable staff.
 As a result managing employees’ time is crucial.
 Time utilization is a perfect indicator to measure the productivity of your employees.
 Time utilization shows a share of time work on client-related projects (billable hours) in total paid time.
-In order to have fully control overtime utilization, the companies use simple billable hours trackers.
+A perfect way to improve time utilization is to increase billable hours in projects.

 The above formula is related to gross time utilization.
 If you want to calculate net time utilization, you can use total hours (including days off) instead of work hours.